Computing Scholars Day gave some of our Key Stage 2 pupils the opportunity to explore their coding and computer-aided design skills.

 Victoria Pettett, Headteacher

-Please see attached attendance poster for last week
+Please see attached our attendance poster for this week!

-Please see attached attendance poster for last week
+Please see attached attendance poster for this week